moldis-group/home/index.md

 ### Positions Open

-We have positions open for Junior research fellows, I-Ph.D. / Ph.D. students and Postdoc fellows to work on our projects on
+We have positions open for Junior research fellows, I-Ph.D. / Ph.D. students and Postdoc fellows to work on our projects on the following topics
 - computational chemistry
+- computational organic chemistry including topics like retrosynthesis, and reaction mechanism elucidation
 - computational materials science
 - cheminformatics
 - machine learning model development
 - phenomenological models of condensed matter
+We are interested in several other topics.

 Here are the pre-requisites to apply for these positions.
 If you need further information, please contact [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).